CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 #### What are we going to implement?

-Given that a user views the application
+Given that a user open the application in the browser
-When the main page loads
+When the user navigates to the home page
-Then the book collection should load quickly
+Then the book collection should load without a flash of unstyled content (FOUC)

 #### How are we implementing it?